Research projects

 • Research projects

-• Studies on fattening and slaughter performance as well as meat quality and environmental impacts of Alpine cattle and lambs from Austria
+• Studies on the fattening and slaughter performance as well as meat quality and environmental impacts of alpine cattle and alpine lambs from Austria

-Studies on fattening and slaughter performance as well as meat quality and environmental impacts of Alpine cattle and lambs from Austria
+Studies on the fattening and slaughter performance as well as meat quality and environmental impacts of alpine cattle and alpine lambs from Austria

 Velik Margit, Dr